-; provided, however, that that period may not exceed the period prescribed by the Minister of Education, Culture, Sports, Science and Technology, within a range not exceeding one half of the course term of the relevant professional and vocational universities.
+provided, however, that that period may not exceed the period prescribed by the Minister of Education, Culture, Sports, Science and Technology, within a range not exceeding one half of the course term of the relevant professional and vocational universities, etc.

-- Article 89 If it is found that students of the relevant universities (Except persons who are attending courses pursuant to the provisions of Article 87, paragraph (2).) who have been in school for 3 years or more (For students of faculties which are to have a course term exceeding 4 years pursuant to the provision of the proviso in paragraph (1) of the same article, a period of 3 years or more prescribed by the Minister of Education, Culture, Sports, Science and Technology.)
-(This includes persons prescribed by the Minister of Education, Culture, Sports, Science and Technology, as an equivalent to this.) have obtained with excellent grades the credits specified by the relevant universities as the requirement for graduation, their graduation may be allowed, notwithstanding the provision of the same paragraph. - Article 90 (1) Persons who may be enrolled in university are persons who have graduated high school or secondary education school, or persons who have completed 12 years of school education through regular courses (This includes persons who have completed school education equivalent to this through courses other than the regular courses.), or persons who are deemed to have the equivalent or greater scholastic ability pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology. - (2) For universities falling under each of the following items, persons who have been in high school for the number of years or more pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology (This includes persons pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology, as an equivalent to this.), who are deemed to possess exceptional qualities in the fields specified by the relevant universities, may enroll in the relevant universities, notwithstanding the provisions referred to in the preceding paragraph. - (i) There are graduate schools wherein education and research relating to the relevant fields is being conducted; - (ii) There are education and research records and a guidance system appropriate for nurturing persons who possess exceptional qualities in the relevant fields.
+Article 89 If it is found that students of the relevant universities (except persons who are attending courses prescribed in the provisions of Article 87, paragraph (2)) who have been in school for 3 years or more (For students of faculties which are to have a course term exceeding 4 years pursuant to the proviso in paragraph (1) of that article; a period of 3 years or more prescribed by the Minister of Education, Culture, Sports, Science and Technology) (this includes persons prescribed by the Minister of Education, Culture, Sports, Science and Technology, as an equivalent to this) have obtained, with excellent grades, the credits specified by the relevant universities as the requirement for graduation, their graduation may be allowed, notwithstanding the provision of that paragraph.

+- Article 90 (1) A person who may be enrolled in university, is a person who has graduated high school or secondary education school, or a person who has completed 12 years of school education through regular courses (this includes a person who has completed school education equivalent to this through courses other than the regular courses), or a person who is deemed to have the equivalent or greater scholastic ability, as provided for by the Minister of Education, Culture, Sports, Science and Technology. - (2) For universities falling under any of the following items, a person who has been in high school for the number of years or more as provided for by the Minister of Education, Culture, Sports, Science and Technology (This includes a person prescribed by the Minister of Education, Culture, Sports, Science and Technology, as an equivalent to this.), who is deemed to possess exceptional qualities in the fields specified by the relevant universities, may enroll in the relevant universities, notwithstanding the provisions referred to in the preceding paragraph: - (i) having graduate schools where education and research relating to the relevant fields is being conducted; - (ii) having education and research achievements and a guidance system appropriate for nurturing a person who possess exceptional qualities in the relevant fields.